cslab/csspin/docs/installation.rst

 Installation
 ============

-* Spin requires Python 3.8 or later
-* You can install using :program:`pip` in any you way like
-* It's most convenient to have the ``spin`` command locally installed and always available on your ``PATH``, just like a system command
+Spin requires Python 3.8 or later, and you can install it using any way you like using :program:`pip`.
+It is most convenient to have the ``spin`` command locally installed and always available on your ``PATH``, just like a system command

-One way of installing `spin` privately by using :program:`pipx` is described in the next section.
+One easy way of installing `spin` privately in your home directory is by using :program:`pipx`, as described in the next section.

 Installing with Git and Pipx